 It contrasted with the master marketeer Virgil Abloh’s fashion week outing.
 His latest Off-White show was mobbed by alacritous teenage fans clamouring for a chance to get inside the Pavillon Cambon Capucines.
 It’s remarkable what the man stands for: a black Chicagoan showing at Paris Fashion Week, inspirational.
 However, what does the brand stand for?
 Luxury streetwear?
-There was no signs of that on the runway and as every collection passes by his vision, or lack thereof, becomes more and more muddled.
+There was no signs of that on the runway and as every collection passes by his vision becomes more and more muddled.
 At this rate, Off-White will be surviving on hype but for how long more will that equate to profitability?
 Judging by the size of the crowds outside the show, which resulted in top editors being crushed by crowds, the answer is: another while.

 Where he should consider excelling is in his design principles.
 He understands that “the consumer is more important than the gatekeeper; that’s why streetwear has become so popular even in high fashion,” as he told Anja Aronowsky Cronberg in the latest issue of Vestoj.
 He also comprehends that their is a balance to be struck: between the consumer and the critic.
 It’s probably why he finds himself on the Paris schedule in the first place.
 But I don’t think the permutations he presented will satisfy either.
 At least most of it won’t.